Leagas/sam-local-template/readme.md

 2. npm run build
 	- run the sam build for local testing
 3. npm run local
-	- invoke the local function without our event.json
+	- invoke the local function with our event.json
 4. npm run package
 	- zip the files for deplot to aws